 Do not bring a car.
 You will need either a larger container or additional containers to accommodate the larger shipment, plus it must be certified as safe for travel on the ship.
 Depending on the age of the vehicle, import fees can range from 50% to 90% of the Costa Rica assessed value, depending on the age of the vehicle.
 There is no such thing as a Kelly Blue Book here.
 See our Owning a Car page for more information.

 If you have an overabundance of tools, I would recommend scaling down to the bare minimum of what you think you will need and sell the remaining before you move.
 Remember, everything down here uses the metric system.
 Tools also carry a heavy import fee and may, or may not be worth bringing.
 However, one thing I should have brought was a good portable air compressor.

-Bring bed linens, comforters, towels, etc. We haven't found any that are of good quality, and even the better ones, are really expensive.
+Bring bed linens, comforters, towels, etc. We haven't found any here that are of good quality, and even the better ones, are really expensive.

 Bring pictures and books but remember to seal and add desiccant packs to remove any moisture.

-We scaled down our belongings to fit into a single 20 x 9 foot container.
+We scaled down our belongings to fit into a single 20 x 10 foot container.
 We took two large Samsung LED televisions, a Hobie fishing kayak on a converted jet ski trailer, fishing equipment, linens, vacuum cleaner, bedding and numerous household and kitchen items plus pictures.
 We did not bring any furniture or tools.

 The cost to transport from Long Beach to Costa Rica was only $1600.
-Upon arrival in Costa Rica, the total amount for import tax, VAT and delivery fee was $5200.
-Total cost = $9900 USD, twice the cost of what we originally thought it would be.
+Upon arrival in Costa Rica, the total amount for import tax and delivery was $5200.
+Total cost ended up being over $10,000, twice the cost of what we originally thought it would be.

 In retrospect, if I had to purchase two new televisions ($4000), a Hobie kayak on a jet ski trailer ($7000), fishing equipment ($2000), not to mention all of the household items, it would have probably cost more than $15000 to buy it new in Costa Rica.
-Considering all of the problems and damage along with the cost, we would have been better to just buy it all new.
+Considering all of the problems and damage along with the cost, we would have been better off to just buy it all new.